Churchyard & Memorial Garden

-Report any damage to the churchyard to the Churchyard Administrator with relevant photographs (if possible), so that the appropriate action can be taken.
+Report any damage to the Churchyard Administrator with relevant photographs (if possible), so that the appropriate action can be taken.

 Before maintenance is carried out on any of the graves or monuments, the Churchyard Administrator must be informed so that it can be recorded, the appropriate permissions can be confirmed and (if appropriate) a plan of action can be made.

 Mark Russell has accepted the voluntary role of Churchyard Administrator for Frimley Parish.
-Mark has been volunteering in the churchyard for the last 3 or 4 years.
+Mark has been volunteering in the churchyard for several years.